Swan Coastal Plain Shrublands and Woodlands: Geography

-The community sits on poorly drained plains with greyish sandy benches and disjunctive swamps, in addition to areas that lie on bog iron ore, marl or solonetz soils, and as well as heavy clay soils.The Perth–Gingin Shrublands and Woodlands are located on inundated ironstone and heavy clay soils.
+The community sits on poorly drained plains with greyish sandy benches and disjunctive swamps, in addition to areas that lie on bog iron ore, marl or solonetz soils, and as well as heavy clay soils.
+The Perth–Gingin Shrublands and Woodlands are located on inundated ironstone and heavy clay soils.
 The community occurs at parts near Kalbarri, City of Swan, City of Gosnells, Eneabba, the Perth area, at Gingin and Busselton and in the Scott River area, even though 97% of it is cleared.

 Ecology

-Native species include shrubs and small trees such as Melaleuca viminea, Grevillea curviloba, Kunzea recurva, Grevillea evanescens, Dryandra sessilis, Acacia saligna, Grevillea curviloba, Jacksonia furcellata, with Rhodanthe spp, being in the understorey, and the herbs Rhodanthe manglesii and Tribonanthes australis.
+Native species include shrubs and small trees such as Melaleuca viminea, Grevillea curviloba, Kunzea recurva, Grevillea evanescens, Dryandra sessilis, Acacia saligna, Jacksonia furcellata, with Rhodanthe spp, being in the understorey, and the herbs Rhodanthe manglesii and Tribonanthes australis.

 Other species in the community include Banksia attenuata, Banksia menziesii, sometimes with Allocasuarina fraseriana with a shrub layer that may include Adenanthos cygnorum, Hibbertia huegelii, Scaevola repens, Allocasuarina humilis, Bossiaea eriocarpa, Hibbertia hypericoides and Stirlingia latifolia.
 Herbs and forbs include Conostylis aurea, Burchardia congesta and Patersonia occidentalis.